xxxx231/Hair-Segmentation-And-Recoloring/README.md

-# Hair-Segmentation-And-Recoloring : Project for CS406.M11
+# Hair-Segmentation-And-Recoloring :
+This is the project for CS406.M11